tillitis/tillitis-key1/doc/system_description/system_description.md

 requirement levels.

-The described functionality and requirements applies to version one (v1) of the mta1_mkdf.
+The described functionality and requirements applies to version one (v1) of the TK1.

 The intended users of this document are:
-- Implementors of the mta1_mkdf hardware, firmware and SDKs
+- Implementors of the TK1 hardware, firmware and SDKs
-- Developers of secure applications for the mta1_mkdf
+- Developers of secure applications for the TK1
-- Technically skilled third parties that wants to understand the mta1_mkdf
+- Technically skilled third parties that wants to understand the TK1

 ## Introduction
-The mta1_mkdf is USB-connected, RISC-V based application platform.
-The purpose of the mta1_mkdf is to provide a secure application environment for applications that provides some security functionality needed by the user.
+The TK1 is a USB-connected, RISC-V based application platform.
+The purpose of the TK1 is to provide a secure application environment for applications that provides some security functionality needed by the user.
 Some examples of such security functionality are: